Meulengracht/MollenOS/README.md

 | make install_ddk  | Installs the DDK to the location VALI_DDK_PATH points.
 This is needed for driver development. |
 | make install_img  | Creates a harddisk image with bootloader, kernel, libraries and built apps of format .img |
 | make install_vmdk | Creates a harddisk image with bootloader, kernel, libraries and built apps of format .vmdk |

+### Known issues

+#### Bochs
+The uhci driver in bochs (2.6.9) defers packages when communicating with MSD devices to fake a seek delay, however this results in issues with reading from the harddisk, since bochs does not correctly store the number of deferred packages.

 ## Current development progress